Congratulations on your offer and welcome to Art, Design and Architecture!

 Select your course below to help you choose the correct units for your enrolment

 Each link will direct you to the latest handbook entries and course maps.
 Please ensure that you read the handbook edition from the year you started your course.
+If you commence in Semester 2 (July) or October/November, you may find our alternative course maps helpful.

 - F2003 Bachelor of Fine Art